alexanderfefelov/docker-stftp/README.md

-# docker-stftp
-Simple TFTP server in a container
+TFTP server with Subversion in a container